emilio-cartoni/REAL2020_starter_kit/baseline/README.md

 ![Extrinsic phase](https://github.com/emilio-cartoni/REAL2020_starter_kit/blob/master/baseline/media/extrinsic_phase_little_video.gif)

-## Simplifications problem
-Two of the simplifications made available in Round 1 of the competition are used in this version of the baseline.
-The simplifications used are the following:

- 1. At each step it is possible to have the current position (x, y) of the object.
- 2. A special action is available which, given two points in two-dimensional space (x1, y1) and (x2, y2), generates a trajectory on the table that starts from (x1, y1) and ends in (x2, y2).
-This actions are showed in previous video.

 ## Approach to the problem
 The problem was addressed with several components: Policy, Explorer, Abstractor and Planner.
 We will expose the system with a top-down approach, then we will first see the Policy component and lastly the Plan.